Last fact-checked: 24 November 2020

 Improve wrinkles and sagging skin subtly with Sculptra® in Mexico.
-This treatment is designed to give a natural appearance to the face with changes that appear gradually over a course of treatments.
+This treatment is designed to lend a natural appearance to your face with changes that appear gradually over a course of treatments.

-Keep reading this Medical Departures guide to find out more, as well as how to use our site to book your Sculptra treatment at a quality-checked clinic in Mexico.
+Keep reading this brief Medical Departures guide to learn more, as well as how to use our site to book your Sculptra treatment at a quality-checked clinic in Mexico.

 Sculptra is made from poly-L-lactic acid, a synthetic material that has been in medical use for decades.
 It is readily absorbed by the body and helps to replace collagen, the main protein that builds skin cells (which decrease in number as we age, leading to folds and wrinkles.)

 Sculptra usually requires a series of three treatments before it is fully effective, with four to six weeks in between (allowing new collagen to grow).
-This means if you're based in a southern US state, multiple trips across the US-Mexico border will be worth it; on the other hand, if you have to fly into Mexico to receive treatment, savings will be negated by the price of your airfares.
+This means if you're based in the Southern California, Arizona or the nearby region multiple trips across the US-Mexico border may well be worthwhile; on the other hand, if you must fly into Mexico to receive treatment, savings may be negated by the price of your airfares.